-- AFD (SMPTE-2016), VLI (RP-186) and WSS insertion - Linear Time Code (LTC) embedding into DVITC (SD) or ATC (HD) - Dolby Metadata insertion and extraction (SMPTE 2020) - RS-422 serial data input & output to carry audio metadata - GPI inputs & outputs that can be inserted or extracted in the TC user bits.
-They can also be used for automation and user preset recall
+- AFD (SMPTE-2016), VLI (RP-186) and WSS insertion - Linear Time Code (LTC) embedding into DVITC (SD) or ATC (HD) - Dolby Metadata insertion and extraction (SMPTE 2020) - RS-422 serial data input & output to carry audio metadata - GPI inputs & outputs that can be inserted or extracted in the timecode user bits.
+They can also be used for automation, user preset recall and loudness reset.